muratk5n/thirdwave/en/README.md

 ---

-IMO the initial Northern attack was a faint, so RU could have a freerer rain in the East.
+IMO the initial Northern attack was a faint, so RU could have a freer rain in the East.

 ---